rikutakei/blog_source/content/post/vim/vim_post_part1.md

 So, how do you enter insert mode?
 Easy -- just press `i` once  when you are in normal mode, and you should be able to type whatever you want.

-While you are in insert mode, note that there should be some text on the bottom right hand corner that look like `-- INSERT --`.
+While you are in insert mode, note that there should be some text on the bottom left hand corner that look like `-- INSERT --`.
 This shows you that you are in insert mode.

 Once you're done with editing, just press `esc` button to go back to normal mode and you should see the `-- INSERT --` text disappear, and you are back in normal mode.